 Instructions

-- Place the crushed candy canes or sugar on another shallow plate and dip to cover the honey.
-Shake off any excess.
-Set aside.
+- Crush your candy canes (or hard candies) with a rolling pin in a plastic bag.
+Place the crushed candy canes or sugar on another small plate and dip to cover the honey.
+Allow any excess to drip off then set aside.

 Notes